 Who we are

-This statement addresses NFU Mutual’s approach to stewardship as set out by the European Shareholder Rights Directive II (SRD II) which The Financial Conduct Authority (FCA) recommends adopting in the UK.
-It amends the original SRD, which came into effect in 2007, with the objective of promoting better corporate governance, effective stewardship and long-term investment decision making in companies which have their registered office in an EU Member State and whose securities are traded on the EU’s regulated markets.
+This statement addresses NFU Mutual’s approach to stewardship as originally set out by the European Shareholder Rights Directive II (SRD II) which The Financial Conduct Authority (FCA) recommended adopting (FCA PS19/13) in the UK.
+It amends the original SRD, which came into effect in 2007, with the objectives of promoting better corporate governance, effective stewardship and long-term investment decision making in companies

 The Directive aims to achieve this by enhancing transparency of engagement policies and investment strategies across the institutional investment community.